Skip to Content

 Sokoke cats

-The Sokoke breed is based on the khadzonzo breed which roam coastal Kenya freely.
-They were discovered by the West in the late 1970s.
-At that point they were nearly extinct.
+The Sokoke cat breed is based on the khadzonzo breed which roams coastal Kenya freely.
+The West discovered them in the late 1970s.
+At that point, they were nearly extinct.

 These kitties are very active and like to climb.
 They bond closely with their humans as well as any other cats and can be quite vocal.
 They are better suited to warmer climates.